 About Epson Semiconductor

-Epson thinks goof quality product comes from the attention to the earth's environment and produdct safety.
-We have been trying to harmonize with the grobal environment.
+Epson thinks good quality products come from paying attention to the earth's environment and product safety.
+Therefore we have been trying to harmonize with the global environment.

 - Semiconductor Business Environmental Policy

 - Earth-friendly product information [Green purchasing, RoHS , Lead-free]

 - We build a sustainable environmental management system, to reduce the load to the global environment.
 This system is updated every year.

 - We establish environmental objectives and targets, continuously reduce environmental impacts:

 - (2)Transform all processes to reduce environmental load.

 - a.
 Efficiently and effectively utilize natural resources and energy.